4ngel2769/angelscoolstuff/README.md

 </h1>

 # ❔ What is this?
-### This is a website for all your **stuff**!
+### This is a website for all your stuff!
 You can link your social profiles, groups, and other websites!
 You can use this website as a template to make a website suited for your needs.

 #### Star :star: the repo if you appreciate the work put into it!